Yash-10/deconv_ztf/README.md

 - `richardson_lucy.py` contains the Richardson-Lucy (RL) algorithm implementation.

 **Notebooks**
-- `ZTF_Deconvolution_Run.ipynb` demonstrates an example to use the SGP algorithm for deconvolving ZTF images.
+- `ZTF_Deconvolution_Run.ipynb` demonstrates an example of using the SGP algorithm for deconvolving ZTF images.
 - `ZTF_Deconvolution_Analysis.ipynb` illustrates the analysis of deconvolution performance (analysis of crossmatched catalogs, visualizations, etc.) and also code for generating plots in the paper.

 **Folders**